 We present a complete derivation for the lobe pressure and volume evolution of the \citet{Scheuer+1974} model assuming a power-law ambient density profile (rather than their assumed constant density medium), as outlined in Section \ref{sec:The First Models}.

-\subsection{Lobe pressure}
+\subsection{Lobe Pressure}

-The increase in the total energy of the cavity, $U$, over the time interval $\delta t$ due to the input kinetic energy $Q$ is given in Equation \ref{energyeq}. \citet{Scheuer+1974} rewrite this first-order differential equation in terms of the jet length by defining a constant scaling between the lobe volume and this length of the form $V(R) = \kappa_2 R^\alpha$; here $\alpha, \kappa_2 > 0$ are constants.
-That is,
+The increase in the total energy of the cavity, $U$, over the time interval $\delta t$ due to the input kinetic energy $Q$ is given in Equation \eqref{energyeq}. \citet{Scheuer+1974} rewrote this first-order differential equation in terms of the jet length by defining a constant scaling between the lobe volume and this length of the form $V(R) = \kappa_2 R^\alpha$, where $\alpha, \kappa_2 > 0$ are constants.
+That is:

-where the time derivative of Equation \ref{scheuer} gives the jet-head advance speed,
+where the time derivative of Equation \eqref{scheuer} gives the jet-head advance speed:

-The solution to Equation \ref{energyapp}, upon substituting the second expression above for the jet-head advance speed and assuming the initial condition $U(0) = 0$ (i.e. initially zero energy in the lobe), is
+{The} solution to Equation \eqref{energyapp}, upon substituting the second expression above for the jet-head advance speed and assuming the initial condition $U(0) = 0$ (i.e., initially zero energy in the lobe), is:

-The average lobe pressure is meanwhile related to total energy in the lobe cavity and its volume (i.e. Equation \ref{udensity}, or e.g. Equation 15 of \citet{KDA+1997}).
-We can therefore rewrite the above expression for the total energy in terms of the lobe pressure, recalling $V(R) = \kappa_2 R^\alpha$, as
+{The} average lobe pressure is, meanwhile, related to the total energy in the lobe cavity and its volume (i.e., Equation \eqref{udensity}, or, e.g., Equation (15) of \citet{KDA+1997}).
+We can, therefore, rewrite the above expression for the total energy in terms of the lobe pressure, recalling $V(R) = \kappa_2 R^\alpha$, as:

-This relationship is presented in Equation \ref{pressse} of Section \ref{sec:The First Models} as a function of the source age upon the further substitution of Equation \ref{scheuer}.
+{This} relationship is presented in Equation \eqref{pressse} of Section \ref{sec:The First Models} as a function of the source age upon the further substitution of Equation \eqref{scheuer}.

-\subsection{Lobe volume}
+\subsection{Lobe Volume}

-The sidewards expansion rate of the lobe is derived by equating the internal pressure to the ram pressure presented by the ambient medium as the lobe widens; i.e. $\rho v_\perp^2 = p(t)$ where the ambient gas density is reasonably approximated as $\rho \sim kR^{-\beta}$ for somewhat spherical lobes.
-As discussed in Section \ref{sec:The First Models}, the width of the lobe at some location $r$ along the jet axis is
+The sidewards expansion rate of the lobe is derived by equating the internal pressure to the ram pressure presented by the ambient medium as the lobe widens, i.e., $\rho v_\perp^2 = p(t)$, where the ambient gas density is reasonably approximated as $\rho \sim kR^{-\beta}$ for somewhat spherical lobes.
+As discussed in Section \ref{sec:The First Models}, the width of the lobe at some location $r$ along the jet axis is:

-where $t(r)$ is the time when the jet-head reached the location $r$ along the jet axis, and $t(R)$ is the current time (i.e. jet-head has length $R$).
-The change of variables in the second equality allows the width of the lobe to be evaluated in terms of known limits and the pressure in Equation \ref{pressapp}.
-The integral is evaluated upon substitution of Equations \ref{veloc} and \ref{pressapp},
+where $t(r)$ is the time when the jet head reached the location $r$ along the jet axis and $t(R)$ is the current time (i.e., jet head has length $R$).
+The change of variables in the second equality allows the width of the lobe to be evaluated in terms of known limits and the pressure in Equation \eqref{pressapp}.
+The integral is evaluated upon substitution of Equations \eqref{veloc} and \eqref{pressapp}:

-The lobe volume is derived in Equation \ref{volsh} of Section \ref{sec:The First Models} by integrating this expression over all locations $r$ along the jet axis.
+{The} lobe volume is derived in Equation \eqref{volsh} of Section \ref{sec:The First Models} by integrating this expression over all locations $r$ along the jet axis.